RaSergiy/holydate/README.rst

 This package represents the ancient Orthodox calendar for oldbelievers (better known as starovery or staroobryadts).
-Containts weekdays, name of weekday, julian and grigorian dates, fasts, bows for day.
-Holydate contain search saints and feasts in menology too.
+Containts name of weekday, julian and grigorian dates, daily fasts and bows.
+Holydate contains search saints and feasts in menology too.

 Instalation